Cairo University: Ranking

-Cairo University is usually ranked among the down universities in Egypt, and one of the top universities in Africa.
+Cairo University is usually ranked among the best universities in Egypt, and one of the top universities in Africa.

 In QS ranking 2021, Cairo University was ranked the 2nd in Egypt and the 6th across Africa, and it was rated 561-570 worldwide.

 In the ARWU 2020 ranking, the university was ranked 1st in Egypt.
 It was rated 401-500 worldwide.

 According to the Center for World University Rankings (CWUR) 2020–21, the university was ranked 1st in Egypt, and the 558th worldwide.

 Structure

 Cairo University includes a School of Law and a School of Medicine.
 The Medical School, also known as Kasr Alaini (القصر العيني, Qasr-el-'Ayni), was one of the first medical schools in Africa and the Middle East.
 Its first building was donated by Alaini Pasha.
 It has since undergone extensive expansion.
 The first president of Cairo University, then known as the Egyptian University, was Professor Ahmed Lutfi el-Sayed, who served from 1925 to 1941.